Skill of Probing Questions in Micro-Teaching: A Guide

 It happens during the time of answering the questions, students lose their focus from the topic.
 It becomes crucial for the teacher to bring back their focus and thus, refocusing is required.

+This is one of the skill of probing questions components that ensures students stay on track.
 Thus, teacher asks the students to complete his/her response using questions such as-

 How does it relate to the growth of the plant?